SkoolNotes/Taproot/KBhHIST201ColdWar.md

 - => Really, markets are cultivated.
 The plants are growing independently, but the gardener is responsible for cultivating the garden and preventing weeds

+### Kensian Capitalism
+- Capitalism is not self-regulating
+- Capitalism need an external structure for making it work well => In economic downturns, the govrenment should put money in circulation, in upward economy, the economy should